leggedrobotics/open3d_slam/documentation/source/index.rst

-SLAM Tutorial - ETH RSS
+Open3d SLAM
 ===================================

-Tutorial about LiDAR-based SLAM with Open3DSLAM
+Point cloud based SLAM leveraging Open3d library

-ETH Zürich - Robotics Summer School
+ETH Zürich

 Check out the :doc:`usage` section for further information about how to install and execute the project.